raphaelcohn/reproducible-macports/README.md

 A folder, `reproducible-macports.conf`, is created.
 To use reproducible-macports, simply replace any usages of [MacPorts](https://www.macports.org/)'s `port` with `reproducible-port`.
 This folder is automatically added to git, and contains two port repositories, `local-ports` and `macports-ports`.
 The former is empty, for your own local Portfiles; the later is a symlink to a known version of the official macports ports.
 If you like, you can use your own copy of this.

 The first time `reproducible-port` is run it compiles [MacPorts](https://www.macports.org/) from its own, versioned copy, then creates local PortIndices for a known set of all Portfiles.
 This is quite slow.
 Subsequent runs are very fast.
-Downloaded distfiles are put into `reproducible-macports.conf/cache` and so can be checked in - avoiding the problem of the interent losing them during a build.

 Installed binaries and libraries can be found in `reproducible-macports.conf/root`.

+A cache of downloaded distfiles (downloaded archives for versions) can be found in `reproducible-macports.conf/distfiles`; by default, this is set up to be committed to git, so allowing one to capture internet originating files for source code that might disappear or be unavailable during a build.

 ## Caveats